 One should now learn the biographies of the major narrators through al-Mashur min al-Asanid al-Hadith by Adil b.
 Abd al-Shakur al-Zuraqi, as well as his Tabaqat al-Mukthirin.
 One should research these major figures in the books of rijal, beginning with Tahrir Taqrib al-Taqrib by Shu’ayb al-Arna’ut and Bashar ‘Awwad Ma’ruf as well as Tariq b.
 Awad Allah’s Tahdhib Taqrib al-Tahdhib for the summary (both are refinements of Ibn Hajar’s Taqrib al-Tahdhib which inexplicably has mistakes and inconsistencies), then Ibn Hajar’s Tahdhib al-Tahdhib for more detail, and finally al-Mizzi’s Tahdhib al-Kamal.
 Write all the relevant biographical data down in your own note book and review constantly.
 You will be seeing a lot of these narrators in your future studies!

-The outstanding book to study at this stage is Tarh al-Tathrib fi Sharh al-Taqrib (published by Dar al-Badr/Shuruq) by Wali al-Din al-‘Iraqi (d.826).
+The outstanding ahkam book to study at this stage is Tarh al-Tathrib fi Sharh al-Taqrib (published by Dar al-Badr/Shuruq) by Wali al-Din al-‘Iraqi (d.826).
 It is a completion of the commentary of his father, the great mujaddid Zayn al-Din al-‘Iraqi (d.806), on his own work Taqrib al-Asanid.
 It comments on the hadiths of the strongest narrators according to the structure of a sunan/ahkam work.
 For whatever reason, the book has been wrongfully overlooked in favour of works likes Nayl al-Awtar by al-Shawkani.
+If you see how comprehensive he explains each hadith, you will not need any other sharh, even from Fath al-Bari or Sharh al-Nawawi!

 These famous chains should also be checked in Tuhfat al-Ashraf by al-Mizzi to see which hadiths they have produced.
 These are the figures who will feature prominently in one’s study of the major works, and so getting the gist of their biographies and relationships beforehand gives one a massive advantage later on.
 One must know how nuanced grading can be and will learn that refraining from rash judgements on chains of hadith without extensive research of each chain and hadith in context is wise and proper.